damiensgit/gobius/QUICKSTART.md

 To run the Cog model `r8.im/kasumi-1/qwen-qwq-32b`, you need to set up a GPU instance with the following specifications:

 **Important**: You **must** use an NVIDIA A100 GPU with 80GB of VRAM.
 No other GPU type or VRAM configuration is supported for this model.

+**Note on Multiple GPUs**: While you might rent instances with multiple GPUs, the current Cog model (`r8.im/kasumi-1/qwen-qwq-32b`) will only utilize **one** GPU for processing tasks.
+Additional GPUs on the instance will not be used by the model.

 ### RunPod Setup